 English as a Second Language (ESL)

 The ESL placement process remains the same for now.
-If you want to take credit ESL classes, you must complete the ESL assessment, which consists of ACCUPLACER Language Use, Reading Skills, and Sentence Meaning.
+If you want to take credit ESL classes, you must complete the ESL placement exam, which consists of ACCUPLACER Language Use, Reading Skills, and Sentence Meaning.

-Visit the Assessment Center during our walk-in hours to complete your ESL assessment.
+Visit the Success and Engagement Center during our walk-in hours to complete your ESL placement exam.
 No appointments are needed.